Why Study Language Teaching & Learning?

 - Training and development

-- Continued academic studies in education, language studies, or other related disciplines such as applied linguistics, communication, psychology, where the contribution of linguistics is increasingly recognized as important.
+- Continued academic studies in education, language studies, or other related disciplines such as applied linguistics, communication, and psychology, where the contribution of language teaching and learning is increasingly recognized as important